Lithi0/Network-Packets-with-Scapy/README.md

 ### Flooding Scripts

 These scripts are designed to send a large volume of packets to a target, overwhelming the service and potentially causing disruptions.
+(My favourite ones UwU)

 - **`ACK_Flood(randsrc).py`**: Generates a flood of TCP ACK packets with randomized source addresses to bypass IP-based filtering.
 - **`HTTP_Flood.py`**: Initiates an HTTP request flood, targeting web servers and potentially causing a denial of service.